paudley/git-ai-reporter/README.md

 ## 📖 Overview

-**Git AI Reporter** (DevSummary AI) is an AI-driven command-line tool that analyzes Git repository history and automatically generates high-quality development documentation.
+**Git AI Reporter** is an AI-driven command-line tool that analyzes Git repository history and automatically generates high-quality development documentation.
 Using Google's Gemini models and a sophisticated three-tier AI architecture, it transforms raw commit data into polished, audience-specific narratives.

 ### What It Does